 But if the cut had been made by a Manipulator capable of conducting without a conductor and capable of living manipulation, this was not a problem centralized to himself.
 His entire country could be at risk.
 The Kaiser’s actions could also be explained.

-He didn’t have enough information to draw a sound conclusion and working with far-fetched assumptions and vague memories from Cadence Atienna was near baseless.
+But he didn’t have enough information to draw a sound conclusion, and working with far-fetched assumptions and vague memories from Cadence and Atienna was near baseless.
 Admittedly, he didn’t like it.
 His beliefs and reason were being tested lately.

 He had to move onto the next stage and exit this place quickly to regain a firm handle on the situation—